 – Birth fathers, if they did not consent to the adoption, must have their rights terminated in court.

-– The Putative Father Registry exists in Georgia as an avenue for birth fathers to inform whether they want to be notified of an adoption proceeding involving their biological child.
+– The Putative Father Registry exists as an avenue for birth fathers to inform whether they want to be notified of an adoption proceeding involving their biological child.

 – The birth father must be attempted to be notified of the adoption proceeding:

 - If his identity is known to the petitioner, department, or licensed child-placing agency or to the attorney for the petitioner, department, or licensed child-placing agency;

 - If he is a registrant on the putative father registry who has acknowledged paternity of the child